 More recently, I’ve donated my time and eye on refreshing the Transition Kentish Town website and some campaigns they run.
 These were all a labour of love, as I wanted to bring the message into the modern era and ultimately gain more followers keen to improve their local area with a variety of sustainable groups and practices they can get involved with.

 Perfect for urban foragers or those with green fingers.

 Special Sauce Agency approached me to help them create a new striking web presence for North America’s largest known uncut diamond – The Foxfire.
-I put together the site visuals and UX journey, with Special Sauce coding up the site and adding their unique flavour.
+I put together the site visuals, UX journey and brochure, with Special Sauce coding up the site and adding their unique flavour.